miguelvalente/whisperer/README.md

 ## Instalation
 You have two options

-1.Install from PyPi with pip
+1. Install from PyPi with pip

 ```
 pip install whisperer-ml